confluence/python-textbok/python_notes/Sorting_and_Searching_Algorithms.rst

 Introduction
 ============

-We have learned that in order to write a computer program that performs some task, we must construct a suitable algorithm.
-However, the algorithm we construct is unlikely to be unique -- there are likely many algorithms that perform the same task.
-The question then arises as to whether some of these algorithms are in any sense better than others.
+We have learned that in order to write a computer program which performs some task we must construct a suitable algorithm.
+However, whatever algorithm we construct is unlikely to be unique -- there are likely to be many possible algorithms which can perform the same task.
+Are some of these algorithms in some sense better than others?
 Algorithm analysis is the study of this question.

-In this chapter we will analyze four algorithms, two for each of the following tasks:
+In this chapter we will analyze four algorithms; two for each of the following common tasks:

-* ordering a list of values, and
+* *sorting*: ordering a list of values
-* finding the position of a value within a sorted list.
+* *searching*: finding the position of a value within a list

 Algorithm analysis should begin with a clear statement of the task to be performed.
-This allows us to both check that the algorithm is correct and ensure that the algorithms we are comparing perform the same task.
+This allows us both to check that the algorithm is correct and to ensure that the algorithms we are comparing perform the same task.

-Although there in general many ways that algorithms might be compared, we will focus our attention on the two that are of primary importance to many data processing algorithms:
+Although there are many ways that algorithms can be compared, we will focus on two that are of primary importance to many data processing
+algorithms:

-* *time complexity* (how the number of steps required depends on the length of the input)
+* *time complexity*: how the number of steps required depends on the size of the input

-* *space complexity* (how the amount of extra memory or storage required depends on the length of the input)
+* *space complexity*: how the amount of extra memory or storage required depends on the size of the input

+..
+Todo:: make sure that we actually mention some interesting results about computational complexity theory, or remove the reference.

 ..
 Note::